IBM/SystemML_Usage/README.md

 ## 1. Sign up for the Watson Studio

 Sign up for IBM's [Watson Studio](http://datascience.ibm.com/).
-By signing up for the Watson Studio, two services will be created in your IBM Cloud account: ``Watson Studio-Spark`` and ``Watson Studio-ObjectStore``.
+By signing up for the Watson Studio, two services will be created in your IBM Cloud account: ``Apache Spark`` and ``Object Storage``.
 If these services do not exist, or if you are already using them for some other application, you will need to create new instances.

 To create these services:
 * Login or create your [IBM Cloud](http://bluemix.net) account.
 * Create your Spark service by selecting the service type [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark).
-If the name has not already been used, name your service ``Watson Studio-Spark`` so that you can keep track of it.
+If the name has not already been used, name your service ``Apache Spark`` so that you can keep track of it.
 * Create your Object Storage service by selecting the service type [Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/object-storage-group).
 If the name has not already been used, name your service ``Watson Studio-ObjectStorage`` so that you can keep track of it.

 > Note: When creating your Object Storage service, select the ``Swift`` storage type in order to avoid having to pay an upgrade fee.